enobayram/daktilo/_posts/2016-12-18-linearoverloadset.markdown

 ## How is it Implemented?

 The first time I felt the need for the `overload` utility, I tried to come up with how it could be implemented.
-The following definition would do the job fine, if only it were valid C++!!!
+The following definition would do the job fine, but it's [valid only in C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0195r1.html), and no compiler implements it at the moment.

 ``` cpp